 Our telephone number for the physician office or to schedule appointments is 513-636-7480.
 You can also ask questions via MyChart.
 For help from our service coordinators, you can still call 513-803-GoCP (513-803-4627).

 - Converting your current follow-up appointment to a telehealth type of visit.
 Please note that this may only be applicable only in some circumstances.

-For the safety of our patients, families and employees, all patients seen in our clinics are screened for COVID-19 symptoms at the registration desk.
+For the safety of our patients, families and employees, all patients seen in our clinics continue to be screened for COVID-19 symptoms at the registration desk.

 Specific Information for Patients with CP

-Careful discussion with your physicians about each individual case is the best advice that we can give.
 Contact your primary care provider if you or your child has symptoms of COVID-19 infection or has been exposed to someone known to have it.
-Be sure to call ahead before going to any doctor’s offices.
-Be on the lookout for breathing problems especially and have a thermometer so you can check your child’s temperature.

 As always, if you are experiencing a life-threatening emergency, dial 911.
 Shortness of breath is an emergency situation.
 You need to call 911 to get help.
 Let the responder know that you are concerned about COVID-19 so appropriate precautions can be taken when the EMS comes to help.